4 Quiet Coastal Towns for Your Next Long Weekend

 Day 4: Giant trees and wooded trails in Yachats

 Finally, head about 10 miles south from Waldport to Yachats, an historic coastal village that’s been gaining a lot of attention lately as places like Yachats Brewing & Farm Store pop up.
 Its oldest and biggest attractions is its giant, 600-year-old Sitka Spruce, which you can access on an easy 2-mile round trip along the Giant Spruce Trail.
 New to town is the magnificent Ya’Xaik Trail, a lush 1.15-mile trek through the edge of the Siuslaw National Forest, accessible from the center of town.
 Follow the trail through thick spruce and hemlock to the Gerdemann Botanic Preserve, a 3.5-acre wonderland of exotic plants, rhododendron and old-growth trees accessible by a public footpath.
+Don’t leave without setting foot on the mile-long 804 Trail, which starts at Smelt Sands Recreation Site and meanders along the coast-facing properties, including Overleaf Lodge & Spa, to the beach on the north side of town.

 Story by Jen Anderson